Skip to main content

 Sync to host

 If you install ingress controllers in the vCluster, prevent them from sleeping.
 This keeps the controllers active and allows them to handle requests that would wake the vCluster.
-If you install the Ingress controller in the host cluster, enable ingress syncing to the host.
+If you install the ingress controller in the host cluster, enable ingress syncing to the host.

 Enable ingress syncing